-- Throughout the past winter, the Chamber has been working with ship captains, the St. Lawrence Seaway and experts in Canada and the United States to identify technology and further mitigation measures that could be tested to potentially allow safe navigation to continue at higher outflow levels in the future.
+- Throughout the winter 2020, the Chamber worked with ship captains, the St. Lawrence Seaway and experts in Canada and the United States to identify technology and further mitigation measures that could be tested to potentially allow safe navigation to continue at higher outflow levels in the future.

-- Due to high water levels this season, the shipping industry continues to take measures to ensure safe navigation and to mitigate the impacts of high flows, including a mandatory draft reduction for upbound vessels and reducing speed when navigating close to shore to minimize their wake.
+- If high water levels occur, the shipping industry continues to take measures to ensure safe navigation and to mitigate the impacts of high flows, including a mandatory draft reduction for upbound vessels and reducing speed when navigating close to shore to minimize their wake.
 New tools have also been developed to provide mariners with better outflow and current information in key areas and to closely monitor feedback from mariners on conditions.

 - The economic impact of closing the St. Lawrence Seaway would on average cost the Canadian and U.S. economies up to USD $193 million per week.

 - That the St. Lawrence Seaway shipping season operate on a normal schedule, and not be shortened in any way, or interrupted by any stop-and-go traffic measures.

 - That any increase in outflows beyond the L- limit should take into account the risks to ensure safe navigation is maintained.
 Feedback from mariners must be taken into account as the authoritative voice on navigation conditions